-Agencies consulted Natural England Response to consultation Natural England support the conclusion of the HRA that this SPD is unlikely to have a significant effect on any European sites and that Appropriate Assessment is not required for this document.
+Agencies consulted Natural England

+Response to consultation Natural England supports the conclusion that this SPD is unlikely to have a significant effect on the

-Overall Conclusions:
+Eversden and Wimpole Woods SAC.

-With regards to the Eversden and Wimpole Woods SAC, it is considered that the Old Press/Mill Lane SPD is unlikely to have a significant impact on the conservation objectives of this site.
+Overall Conclusions: With regards to the Eversden and Wimpole Woods SAC, it is considered that the Public Art SPD is unlikely to have a significant impact on the conservation objectives of this site.
 With regards to the possible impacts resulting from proposals contained within the Cambridgeshire Minerals and Waste LDF, this will be the subject of a full Appropriate Assessment carried out by Cambridgeshire County Council as the relevant competent authority.